ShyandeepDas/ecem202a_project/docs/proposal.md

 ## 8. Execution Plan

 We will first decide what size of the image we would want to work with then find datasets from ImageNet.
 We will downscale the image and send a fraction of the downscaled image and use Bicubic interpolation and our own Super Resolution Deep net to enhance it.
-Then We will measure the Structural Similarity Index (SSIM) of the original image and output image to measure the reconstruction and enhancement quality.
+Then we will measure the Structural Similarity Index (SSIM) netween the original image and output image to measure the reconstruction and enhancement quality.
 We both will be working on finding datasets, building and training our CNN, and the evaluation process.
 Arunachalam with previous experience with deep nets will help Shyandeep catch up with concepts and we will execute the plan as a team.

 ## 9. Related Work